 The neoclassical COURTHOUSE, across the street from the Armansberg's residence, was completed in 1911.
 If it’s open, take a peek into the hall with the imposing staircase, where the marble steps are worn down by all the feet that have trodden here.

-Also see The Three Admirals' Square for other historic buildings.
+Also see for other historical buildings.

 A parliament, a recidence and a mosque

 Armansberg’s residence looms to the right behind the LAND GATE, built 1708.
 But there was also a gate here before this, in fact this was the only entrance to the city by land.
 It was closed by sunset, if you came to late you had to spend the night outside.

 Originally, a part of Acronafplia called Castle of the Greeks, stood here.